Crypto420/morpheus-cde/README.md

 # Morpheus Labs

 # CDE FOR BLOCKCHAIN DEVELOPMENT
-This workspace provides development and hosting capabilities to the Blockchain and offchain developers.
+This workspace provides development and hosting capabilities to the Blockchain and off-chain developers.
 It provides DevOps capabilities to the Blockchain application developers to develop, test and deploy their code on staging environments for both smart contracts and off-chain applications before deploying to production instances

 ## The Project